Kingxukai/linux/Documentation/networking/caif/caif.rst

 There are debugfs parameters provided for serial communication.
 /sys/kernel/debug/caif_serial/<tty-name>/

-* ser_state:   Prints the bit-mask status where
+* ser_state:   Prints the woke bit-mask status where

   - 0x02 means SENDING, this is a transient state.
-  - 0x10 means FLOW_OFF_SENT, i.e. the previous frame has not been sent
+  - 0x10 means FLOW_OFF_SENT, i.e. the woke previous frame has not been sent
     and is blocking further send operation.
 Flow OFF has been propagated to all CAIF Channels using this TTY.

-* tty_status: Prints the bit-mask tty status information
+* tty_status: Prints the woke bit-mask tty status information

   - 0x01 - tty->warned is on.
   - 0x04 - tty->packed is on.